Children are like sponges!

 Our Inner Script

-Your childhood trauma wounds won't heal unless you address them
+Your childhood trauma wounds will not heal unless you address them

 To further clarify, those experiences we soaked up as children, helped us make decisions at a subconscious level.
-Specifically, how we should behave in order to survive in our families and have now become the script for how our life should be as adults.
-Basically, we carry these immature scripts and decisions into our adulthood and they run our lives more than 90% of the time.
+Specifically, how we should behave to survive in our families and have now become the script for how our life should be as adults.
+Basically, we carry these immature scripts and decisions into our adulthood, and they run our lives more than 90% of the time.